Stock Trading for Dummies – 15 Things You Need to Know

 This article is honestly a gateway into trading.
-You will have enough information to know where to go deeper, but not enough to start placing trades.
-I will provide links to additional resources across the web and articles on Tradingsim that will help you with this journey.
+You will have enough information to know how to learn trading and where to go deeper, but not enough to start placing trades.
+I will provide links to additional resources across the web and articles on TradingSim that will help you with this journey.

-So, let's go ahead and get started.
-For each section, I will list various subsections which you can use as a decision tree to derive the right answers to meet your needs.
+So, let’s go ahead and get started.
+For each section, I will list various subsections which you can use as a decision tree to derive how to learn trading in a way that meets your needs.

 #1 How Often Do You Plan on Trading